AndrewCopeland/my-zettelkasten/kasten/1595337475-azure-devops-rotating-service-connections.md

 ## Querying Service Connections
 At first we must query the service connections.
-In this example we can gind a specific service connection using a name however under the hood a ID is used to identity specific service connections.
+In this example we can find a specific service connection using a name however under the hood a ID is used to identify specific service connections.

 To query a service connection with a specific name perform the following HTTP request:
 ```